data-burst/data-engineering-wiki/hugo-blog/content/docs/roadmap/_index.md

 For a comprehensive view and to contribute to the ongoing development of the roadmap, visit our [GitHub repository](https://github.com/data-burst/data-engineering-roadmap).
 Your insights and improvements are invaluable to us!

-Explore, engage, and help us enhance the roadmap for the data engineering community.
+Explore, engage, and help us enhance the roadmap for the data engineering community.git config pull.rebase true